toconnor13/daphlet/README.md

 1. Purpose

-	The purpose of this project is to build a website that does the following:
+	The purpose of this project is to build a Django application that does the following:
 		a.
 It allows users to submit questions, with MCQ answers.
 		b.
 It sends out an email with the questions.
 		c.
 It sends out and email with the results.